Morris Cerullo: United Kingdom

 Cerullo's activities in the United Kingdom have attracted considerable critical attention, particularly during the early 1990s.

 In 1991, British authorities suspended the license of a satellite station for broadcasting the program, Victory with Morris Cerullo.
 The license was reinstated after the station agreed to precede the program with the disclaimer, "Morris Cerullo World Evangelism cannot substantiate the claims made by those participants featured in this programme," and advising all persons suffering from illness to seek medical attention.

 Following Cerullo's Mission at Earl's Court London in 1992, a documentary on the BBC, Newsround, reported that a lady called Audrey Reynolds stopped taking medication for epilepsy (although she was never instructed or advised to do so by the ministry) after she believed herself to have been healed during Cerullo's rally.
 She subsequently died following a seizure in her bath.
 The story was also reported in a Christian newspaper.

 Another report from this crusade claimed that Cerullo pronounced a four-year-old cancer sufferer to be free from the disease, yet she died from it just two months later.

-Cerullo has claimed that giving money to send evangelistic booklets to Jewish people would result in family members becoming Christians.
+Cerullo claimed that giving money to send evangelistic booklets to Jewish people would result in family members becoming Christians.
 Chris Wright, principal of All Nations Christian College, denounced Cerullo's methods as "spiritually perverted and pastorally disastrous".
 The Chief Rabbi Jonathan Sacks was quoted as being "deeply distressed by missionary tactics specifically targeted against Jews".

 Subsequently, Cerullo was challenged on British television to produce his three best examples of claimed miraculous healing for scrutiny by a panel of doctors.
 Their final report was "there is no evidence that anything has occurred that is outside the realm of normal clinical experience".

 On 19 August 1995 Cerullo was interviewed at length by Andrew Neil for his British one-on-one interview show Is This Your Life?, made by Open Media for Channel 4.

 In 1996 the Evangelical Alliance considered, but decided against, ejecting Cerullo after the Advertising Standards Authority upheld four complaints against him relating to his claims of being able to offer miraculous healing to the disabled.
 Cerullo later resigned from the alliance.
 Following Cerullo's resignation, Britain's then-largest church, Kensington Temple, also left the Alliance in protest.

 In 1999, the Christian Channel, a UK cable channel, broadcast an advertisement for one of Cerullo's European rallies which claimed that "Satanic hordes" had "occupied the principal palaces of power."
 As a result, the channel was fined £20,000 for breaching advertising codes requiring political impartiality, for denigrating other religious beliefs, for potentially frightening viewers, and for making statements prejudicial of "respect for human dignity".